niharsaraf26/smartdocs/README.md

 | `SALARY_SLIP`        | **Metadata only** | Salary components are fully captured in metadata                       |
 | `FINANCIAL_BILL`     | **Full text**     | Bills vary wildly — metadata can't capture line items reliably         |
 | `BANK_STATEMENT`     | **Full text**     | Transaction-level detail only exists in full text                      |

-This would **reduce token usage by 80%+** for queries like _"Is my name same on Aadhaar and PAN?"_ by sending ~20 fields instead of 2 full pages of text.

 ### Other Planned Improvements